RidwanSharkar/Recursive-Descent-Parser/README.md

-# Recursive Descent Parser +
+# Recursive Descent Parser

 ## Overview
-Compiler and Interpreter for the **tinyL** programming language, translating tinyL source code into intermediate RISC-like instructions (`tinyL.out`), executed by the interpreter.
+Compiler and Interpreter for the **tinyL** programming language, translating tinyL source code into intermediate RISC-like instructions (`tinyL.out`) to be executed by the interpreter.

 ## Features
 - **Compiler (`compile`)**